CreeJee/rolled/README.md

 ## TODO LIST
 1. change styles.js
     - makeId and apply selector logic
-    - we things about composition
+    - we things about composition for css or style
-        -
 2. change index.js
     > remake for auto marking use with template literals
     > auto bind mutation dom type